-Don't worry if you have just a single video source.
-SYNC I/O provides a very simple method for connecting your single video source to both of the video inputs.
-See "Using Video Inputs with VITC and the Character Generator" on page 63.
+If you have just a single video source, SYNC I/O provides a very simple method for connecting your single video source to both of the video inputs.
+See "Using Video Inputs with VITC and the Character Generator" on page 65.